ApryseSDK/pdftron-react-native/API.md

 ```

 ### pdfFromOffice
 Generates a PDF from an Office document.
-For more

 Parameters: